How much does a funeral cost in Australia? (2026 guide)

 Every funeral invoice breaks into five layers:

 1. The professional service fee ($2,500 to $6,000).
 The funeral director's charge for labour, coordination, and overheads.
 Usually the largest single line item.
-At White Lady (Bankstown), this fee is $5,210 on a direct cremation.
+At White Lady (Pennant Hills), this fee is $5,210 on a direct cremation, about 59% of the bill (calculated from White Lady's NSW price disclosure for that branch, last verified 2026-07-03).
 At budget providers, it sits under $1,000.
-Consumer advocacy groups including CHOICE have flagged the lack of itemisation as a transparency issue.
+The consumer group CHOICE has flagged the lack of itemisation as a transparency issue.

 2. Mandatory disbursements.
 Third-party costs passed through on the invoice: cremation fee ($600 to $1,350), death certificates ($49 to $105 per copy), burial plot and interment fees for burials.